Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 Proving Your Disability in Pennsylvania

 Proving you are indeed disabled requires more than just filling out some paperwork.
 You will need to provide evidence and documentation of your disability in order to be approved for SSDI benefits.
 For some, this may be easy if their disability is included in the SSA’s Listing of Impairments.
-For others, we may have to go the extra mile when demonstrating your disability.
+For others, we might have to go the extra mile when demonstrating your disability.

 First, we absolutely need hospital and doctor’s records regarding your disability and any treatments you received.
 These records should be thorough enough to indicate when your disability started and how it has impaired your life.
 Your primary care doctor should submit a report about your disability, their experience treating you, and their opinion on the level of impairment you suffer.
 If you have seen any other doctors, like specialists or surgeons, we should get records from them as well.

-The evidence should not only indicate that you have a disability, but that your disability prevents you from working or at least prevents you from earning a significant income.
+The evidence should not only indicate that you have a disability but that your disability prevents you from working or at least prevents you from earning a significant income.
 The point of applying for SSDI benefits is that you are unable to earn enough income to support yourself due to your disability.
 If the SSA and BDD find that you are capable of gainful employment, your application may be denied.

 Your Ability to Work and SSDI Benefits in Pennsylvania